In this article, we’re examining the intercooler.

 How does it work?

-As the air is compressed by a turbo/supercharger it gets very hot, very quickly.
-As its temperature climbs its oxygen content (density) drops, so by cooling the air, an intercooler provides a denser, more oxygen rich air to the engine thus improving the combustion by allowing more fuel to be burned.
+When the air is compressed by a turbo/supercharger, it gets hot very quickly.
+Therefore, its temperature climbs and its oxygen content (density) drops.
+When the air is cool, an intercooler provides a denser, more oxygen-rich air to the engine.
+Therefore, improving the combustion by allowing more fuel to be burned.

-There are two types of intercoolers; Air-to-Air and Air-to-Water.
+There are two types of Intercoolers

-An Air-to-Air intercooler extracts heat from the compressed air by passing it through its network of tubes with cooling fins.
-As the compressed air is pushed through the intercooler it transfers the heat to the tubes and, in turn to the cooling fins.
-The cool air from outside, traveling at speed, absorbs the heat from the cooling fins reducing the temperature of the compressed air.
+The Air-to-Air intercooler extracts heat from the compressed air by passing it through its network of tubes with cooling fins.
+As the compressed air is pushed through the intercooler, heat is transferred through the tubes and the cooling fins.
+Travelling at speed, the cool air absorbs the heat from the cooling fins.
+Thus, this reduces the temperature of the compressed air.